SECRET-GUEST/Layer-one/README.md

 # TO LAUNCH THE FILE ;

-Because this script has no signature it could be detected as a malware so I made 3 versions open-source like that you can check it's safu.
+Because this script has no signature it could be detected as a malware so I made 3 versions who show you it's safu.

-You have 4 possibilities ;
+Now you have 4 possibilities ;

-## 1. Launch by click on Layer1.exe
+## 1. Launch by click on Layer1.exe with confidence

 The first .exe file is a portable version made for windows 10 with auto-py-to-exe, you can only download this file and launch by click on it .